 There are several different programs that allow your child to attend public school outside his or her home district.
 Each program has its own rules regarding eligibility for admission.

 The Inter-District School Choice Program

-The inter-district school choice program allows a parent to enroll his or her child in a school district that is not the child's home district.
+The inter-district school choice program allows families to enroll their children in a school district that is not the child's home district.
 Because of space limitations, not all school districts accept out-of-district students under this program.
 Every year the school committee in each school district decides whether it will accept new enrollments under this program and, if so, in what grades.
 The school district profiles page on the Department's website shows, for each district, whether they are accepting school choice students.

 If you are interested in having your child attend school in another district under this program and that district is accepting students, you should contact the superintendent's office in the district in which you want to enroll your child.
 It is advisable to contact districts in advance, generally during the winter or spring prior to the year in which you want to enroll your child.
 Districts generally require the submission of an application.
 If more students apply than there are spaces available, the district will hold a lottery to select which students will be admitted.
 If a district has fewer applicants than it has seats for school choice students, it may choose to accept students at any time during the school year.
 A sibling of a child currently attending school in another district under school choice will receive preference in the admissions lottery.

 Your home district does not have to approve your child's application for admission to another district.
 Your child is eligible to apply for the school choice program in another district even if your home district is not accepting enrollment through school choice.

 Once your child is accepted into another district under school choice, they are entitled to attend that district's schools until high school graduation or until they complete the highest grade offered by that district.
 You do not have to reapply each year.